-Points Other DAC Criterion Use MHI Criteria Severity Scoring Above If a project applicant believes a project benefits a disadvantaged community but the project does not meet the aforementioned criteria due to a lack of accurate Census data or CalEnviroScreen data that represents a small neighborhood or unincorporated area, the applicant must submit for consideration a quantitative assessment, to demonstrate that the community's median household income is at or below 80% of that state median household income.
-CTC Will Score If the applicant used a Regional Definition, please do not score this Severity section.
-CTC staff will give the application the appropriate severity score.
-4 Points Projects located within Federally Recognized Tribal Lands (typically within the boundaries of a Reservation or Rancheria).
+Category Points Other DAC Criterion Other MHI or CalEnviroScreen Assessment 0 or 1 point If a project applicant believes a project benefits a disadvantaged community but the project does not meet the aforementioned criteria due to a lack of accurate Census data or CalEnviroScreen data that represents a small neighborhood or unincorporated area, the applicant must submit for consideration a quantitative assessment, to demonstrate that the community's median household income is at or below 80% of that state median household income.
+Regional Definition 0 or 1 point If the applicant believes a project benefits a disadvantaged community based on an adopted regional definition, the applicant must submit for consideration the regional definition, as well as how their specific community qualifies under that definition.
+Federally Recognized Tribal Lands 4 points Projects located within Federally Recognized Tribal Lands (typically within the boundaries of a Reservation or Rancheria).